JardaMartan/meeting-recording/README.md

 `meeting:admin_preferences_read`
 `meeting:admin_recordings_read`
 `spark:people_read`
 The Bot works as a user front-end.
-The Bot uses websockets for its communication, it's based on [Webex Bot](https://pypi.org/project/webex-bot/) by [Finbarr Brady](mailto:finbarr.brady@gmail.com).
+The Bot uses websockets for its communication and is based on [Webex Bot](https://pypi.org/project/webex-bot/) by [Finbarr Brady](mailto:finbarr.brady@gmail.com).
 The advantage of this approach is that there is no need for [Webhooks](https://developer.webex.com/docs/webhooks) or any special firewall setup.
 From the network perspective the Bot works as a Webex App.
 The Webex API calls are performed via standard HTTPS using [Webex Teams SDK](https://webexteamssdk.readthedocs.io/en/latest/index.html).

 ### 1. Space Meeting Forwarding
 Space meeting recording is sent to a Space as a special kind of message which provides an integrated playback client.